-Applicants to a PhD program often have to take entrance examinations, but check with your university as there are also other selection processes.
-Entrance examinations, when they are required, may include written tests (often subject-specific) and an interview during which the panel assesses the applicants’ motivations.
+Applicants to a PhD programme often have to take entrance examinations, but check with your university as there are also other selection processes.
+Entrance examinations, when they are required, may include written tests (often subject-specific) and an interview during which the panel assesses your motivations.

 Deadlines for applications for postgraduate study will vary depending on the university but can be really early, and remember that the academic year starts in February so make sure you check with admissions departments of individual institutions when you application needs to be submitted.